Harmix/pam-benchmark/docs/m1_handoff.md

 # M1 Hand-off — How to Run the Acceptance Run

+> **Status: complete.** T12.1 (acceptance run) and T12.2 (`m1` tag) both done.
+This document is preserved as a runbook for re-running the M1 harness in the future (e.g. as a regression check against a new `gpt-4-turbo` snapshot).

-The implementation work for M1 is complete.
-The remaining items (T12.1, T12.2 in `benchmark_rewrite_plan.md`) cost real money and touch your GCP project, so they're left for you to run.
+The implementation work for the M1 vertical slice (the harness that [Harmix](https://manager.harmix.ai) will use to compare Pam against memory competitors from M2 onward) is complete.
+The remaining items (T12.1, T12.2 in `benchmark_rewrite_plan.md`) cost real money and touch the Harmix GCP project, so they're left for you to run.

 ## What's done